Timinator2000/Algorithm_X/05 - generalized exact cover/01 - generalized exact cover.md

 | actions |<BR>options<BR>rows<BR><BR>| The individual steps that can be taken to build a solution.|

 <BR>

+Hold everything!
+What is up with the word "primary"?

 This is the first time I’ve used the terms “primary constraint” and “primary column”, and there is a good reason for that. _Generalized Exact Cover_ adds the concept of “secondary constraints”, often referred to as “secondary columns” when referenced in terms of a matrix.
 I want you to know these terms, but in this playground, I’m going to use the term “optional requirement”.